Joo Won-gyu: As screenwriter

-In 2017, Joo co-wrote the tvN drama Argon with Jeon Young-shin and Shin Ha-eun.
-Directed by Lee Yoon-jung and starring Kim Joo-hyuk and Chun Woo-hee, the drama depicts the lives of passionate journalists who are determined to reveal the truth through facts in a world overflowing with fake news.
+In 2017, Joo co-wrote the tvN journalism drama Argon alongside Jeon Young-shin and Shin Ha-eun.
+Directed by Lee Yoon-jung and starring Kim Joo-hyuk and Chun Woo-hee, the series follows investigative reporters striving to uncover the truth through verifiable facts in a media landscape saturated with misinformation.
+Since 2017, Joo has been represented by the writer's agency Writer of Finecut (WAF).

-On December 7, 2022, at the 'Yong Film Night' event, it was announced that veteran director Kim Jee-woon will co-direct an OTT series with the tentative title "Mangnaein" alongside directo Park Bo-ram.
-The series is an adaptation of the crime novel 'Second Sister' by Hong Kong writer Chan Ho Kei.
-Yong Film is producing the series in collaboration with Anthology Studio and SK Global.
-Joo announced in his social media account that he is in-charge of adapting the novel.
+On December 7, 2022, at the Yong Film Night event, it was announced that veteran director Kim Jee-woon and director Park Bo-ram would co-direct an OTT series tentatively titled Mangnaein, adapted from the crime novel Second Sister by Hong Kong author Chan Ho-kei.
+The series is produced by Yong Film in collaboration with Anthology Studio and SK Global.
+In 2023, Joo announced via social media that he serves as the screenwriter for the adaptation.